pinellolab/dictys/README.rst

 Gallery
 =======
 The figures below are produced with the blood example dataset.
 You can reproduce them with the `analysis-blood` example.
-See `Examples`_.
+See `Tutorials`_.
 Each figure is linked to the jupyter notebook that produces it.

 Cell-type specific GRN analyses
 -------------------------------